abhijit-c/LatinTranslations/Pliny/letters/emperortrajan.md

   infinitive, meaning to seek.

-    I have never attended examinations concerning Christians: therefore I do not know what and how far it is accustomed either to be punished or to be sought out.
+    I have never attended examinations concerning Christians: therefore I do not know what and to what extent it is accustomed to either punished or be sought out.

 4. *Nec mediocriter haesitaui, sitne aliquod discrimen aetatum, an quamlibet